MDMP: Multi-modal Diffusion for supervised Motion Predictions with uncertainty: Methodology

 \subsection{Problem Formulation}

-A motion sample can be represented by a temporal skeleton sequence \( X = \{p^i\}_{i=1}^N \) where a frame \( p_i \) denotes a pose that can be modeled using different joint feature representations depending on the dataset (see Section~\ref{subsec:dataset_pose}).
-The simplest form that any representation can easily revert to without any loss of information is the joints' position in 3D space where \( p_i = \{x(1)_i,...,x(J)_i\} \) with joints \( x(j) \in \mathbb{R}^M \) where \( M=3 \) and \( J \) being the total number of joints.
-Some parameterizations use rotation matrices (\( M=9 \)), angle-axis (\( M=4 \)), or quaternion (\( M=4 \)) to represent each joint, while others include information such as angular and/or linear velocity.
+A motion sample can be represented by a temporal skeleton sequence \( X = \{p^i\}_{i=1}^N \) of length \( N \) where a frame \( p_i \) denotes a pose that can be modeled using different joint feature representations depending on the dataset (see Section~\ref{subsec:dataset_pose}).
+The simplest form that any representation can easily revert to without any loss of information is the joints' position in 3D space where \( p_i = \{x(1)_i,...,x(J)_i\} \) with joints \( x(j)_i \in \mathbb{R}^{M=3} \) and \( J \) being the total number of joints.
+Some parameterizations use rotation matrices (\(M=9\)), angle-axis (\( M=4 \)), or quaternion (\( M=4 \)) to represent each joint, some also include information such as angular and/or linear velocity.

-Our goal is to generate a motion sample conditioned on both a prefix of that sequence \( Y = \{p^i\}_{i=1}^n \) with \( n<N \) and a textual prompt that will be encoded into a textual embedding \( c \) by CLIP~\cite{Radford2021}.